innaamogolonova/pxt-atisa/README.md

  pxt      pxt-common-packages  pxt-maker
  ```

+### Build from local PXT

+By default when you run `npm i` it will install all the dependencies from
+remote, the `pxt link` commands detailed in setup points them to local instead.
+Using `npm` we're able to traverse the different dependencies in our local
+installations as well.
+However, to make changes in PXT that actually carry over,
+we need to do the following:

+1. Make your changes in `pxt` repository.
+2. Run `npm run build` in `pxt` repository.
+3. Run `./link.sh` to relink pxt-atisa to the updated pxt.
+4. Run `pxt serve` in `pxt-atisa` repository.

 ### Refresh dal.d.ts files

 Whenever you make changes to the ``#defines`` in the .cpp files, you will have to refresh